 New VA FileMan FUNCTION to Display Names in Various Formats

-A VA and exported with Name Standardization that returns a formatted name from any VISTA file that contains a NAME field.
+A VA FileMan FUNCTION has been created and exported with Name Standardization that returns a formatted name from any VISTA file that contains a NAME field.
 It allows the user to display names in various formats from any file containing a name field that has been standardized and linked to the NAME COMPONENTS file.
 Patch XU*8.0*134 standardizes the .01 field of the NEW PERSON file, so the new FUNCTION will work on that name field.

 This FUNCTION will make it easy for non-programmers to include formatted names in selected modes of FileMan output.